TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ## Helm, Prometheus & Grafana - Monitoring + Visualisation

-Helm - It's a package manager for kubernetes, It actually streamlines the process of deploying applications on K8s clusters
+Helm - It's a package manager for kubernetes, It actually streamlines the process of deploying applications on K8s clusters. 🟩

-> I'd give a quick acronym here, Heard about Docker?
+> 🤔 I'd give a quick acronym here, Heard about Docker?
 What does it actually do?
 It packages the application code, libraries, necessary dependencies, and runtime environments into a single package (that's called an artifact).
 In the same way, Helm would package all K8s resources, like deployments, services.
 This means it more like a directory structure, packaging all K8s manifests, templates and config values.

 </br>